saurabhchoudhury/architecture-center/docs/guide/architecture-styles/n-tier.md

 Do not allow direct RDP or SSH access to VMs that are running application code.
 Instead, operators should log into a jumpbox, also called a bastion host.
 This is a  VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows RDP or SSH only from whitelisted public IP addresses.

+For more details and a deployable Resource Manager template, see:

+- [Run Windows VMs for an N-tier application][n-tier-windows]
+- [Run Linux VMs for an N-tier application][n-tier-linux]

 ### Additional considerations